joshfedo/apify-amazon-review-scrapper/README.md

 # apify-amazon-review-scrapper

-Import the json file to your apify account and start scrapping.
+Import the json file to your apify account and start scraping.